DreamAvatar: Text-and-Shape Guided 3D Human Avatar Generation via Diffusion Models: Methodology

 \section{Methodology}

-Here, we introduce our text-and-shape guided generative network, DreamAvatar, which utilizes a trainable NeRF and a pre-trained text-to-image stable diffusion model~\cite{rombach2022high} to generate 3D human avatars with controllable poses.
-DreamAvatar incorporates two modelling spaces which are related by a learnable deformation field and jointly optimized through the trainable NeRF module (see \cref{fig:pipeline}).
+Here, we introduce our text-and-shape guided generative network, DreamAvatar, which utilizes a trainable NeRF and pretrained diffusion models~\cite{rombach2022high, zhang2023controlnet} to generate 3D human avatars under controllable poses.
+DreamAvatar incorporates two observation spaces, namely a canonical space and a posed space, which are related by a learnable deformation field and are jointly optimized through a shared trainable NeRF (see \cref{fig:pipeline}).
+We jointly optimize the losses computed from the full-body and from the zoom-in 3D head to alleviate the multi-face ``Janus'' problem and improve the facial details in the generated avatars.
 In the following subsections, we first provide the preliminaries that underpin our method in \cref{sec:preliminary}.
-Next, we delve into the details of our method and discuss: (1) the density field based on SMPL models used to evolve geometry, (2) the dual spaces related by a learnable deformation field, and (3) the normal-consistency loss that enables the network to generate text-consistent geometry and geometry-consistent texture in \cref{sec:method}.
+Next, we delve into the details of our method and discuss: (1) the density field derived from the SMPL model for evolving the geometry, (2) the dual observation spaces related by a learnable deformation field, and (3) the joint optimization of the losses computed from the full body and from the zoom-in 3D head in \cref{sec:method}.